 Who Was Kofi Annan?

-Kofi Annan was born into an aristocratic family in Ghana on April 8, 1938.
-He attended a number of schools and colleges, studying international relations in the United States and Switzerland, and became an international civil servant working for the United Nations in 1962.
+Kofi Annan was born into an aristocratic family in Ghana and he attended a number of schools and colleges, studying international relations in the United States and Switzerland.
+He became an international civil servant working for the United Nations in 1962.
 He went on to become the U.N. secretary-general and later a special envoy to Syria.
 Annan died on August 18, 2018 in Switzerland at the age of 80.

 Former United Nations Secretary-General Kofi Atta Annan was born within minutes of his twin sister, Efua Atta, on April 8, 1938, in Kumasi, Ghana.
 The grandchild and nephew of three tribal chiefs, Annan was raised in one of Ghana's aristocratic families.